-While in the Doctoral programs of all 20 departments, a language used in teaching varies depending on the supervisor.
+On the other hand, in the doctoral programs of all the 20 departments, a language used in teaching varies depending on the supervisor.

 Q: Do I need any English or Japanese language qualifications?

 A: Most applicants are not requested to provide evidence of their English or Japanese language proficiency.
-However, those who apply to the Master’s program of the Department of Agribusiness Management must submit the original copy of Official Score Certificate of TOEIC L&R Test on the exam day.
+However, those applying for the master’s program of the Department of Agribusiness Management must submit the original copy of Official Score Certificate of TOEIC L&R Test on the exam day.

 International applicants who have taken a test measuring Japanese language ability are allowed to enclose the results with their application documents to make a good impression.
 JLPT is the most widely accepted qualification for non-native Japanese speakers.
 Some other qualifications are also accepted.

 Q: Are there any off-campus examinations or interviews?